rafaelcx/bday-reminder/README.md

 # Birthday Reminder Tool

-This is a simple tool designed to help remember birthdays by automatically adding them as recurring events in your Google Calendar.
+This is a simple tool designed to help you remember you close ones birthdays by automatically adding them as recurring events that can be periodically forwarded to messaging apps.

 ---